Camp Glen History

 The site on which Camp Glen is located was a contribution to the NO-WE-OH Council of Camp Fire Girls made in 1958 by Mrs. O.D.
 Donnell, Findlay, Ohio.
 Mrs. Donnell’s first name was Glenna, and the camp was named in her honor.
 Camp Glen celebrated its first camping season in 1959.

 Many buildings were constructed during the first year.
 The NO-WE-OH Lodge was built with contributions made by the Marathon Oil Company.
 Funds to build the Director’s Cabin were contributed by Mrs. R.L.
 Heminger.
-The Health Cabin and Meadow Cabins were also completed the first year.
+The Health Cabin and Meadow Cabins were also completed in that first year.

 Both the swimming pool and “Tent City” were added in 1960.
 In 1961 the footbridge and the Caretaker’s House were constructed.
 In 1962 the Equipment Building and the 5th Grade Cabins were built.
 The Council Fire was added in 1963 along with the Craft Cabin.
 The Craft Cabin was built as a memorial to Mrs. Aaron Blackford, Council President at the time of her death in 1963.
 The Rotary Club of Findlay donated funds to furnish and equip the new Craft Cabin.
 In 1971 the A-Frame was constructed for older girls, and in 1976 the Staff Cabin was built with money bequeathed by H. Barkey Hovis, a council trustee for many years.